Muriel Reylonds, Class of 1924, is named one of the first two women officers of a major worldwide corporation.

 Designed by Alex Cvijanovic of Walter Gropius’ The Architects Collaborative (TAC) of Cambridge, MA, this modern house is nestled in the woods adjacent to the fields surrounding the Old Observatory.
 Holcombe Austin, Professor of Philosophy from 1941 to 1972 (emeritus,… Read More »

-The landscaping facing East Main Street between the Young, McIntire and Clark Halls was made possible by a gift from Mrs. Edward S. Haviland, the mother of Magdalena Vanderlyn Quinby, class of 1931.
-Haviland Court was named for Mrs. Haviland.
+The landscaping facing East Main Street between Young, McIntire and Clark Halls, known as Haviland Court, was made possible by a gift from Mrs. Edward S. Haviland, the mother of Magdalena Vanderlyn Quinby, class of 1931.

-Katharine Morrison McClinton, author on art and decoration, is an Honorary Degree Recipient.
+Katharine Morrison McClinton, author on art and decoration, is awarded an honorary degree.